 For your next trip, don’t ask “where will I go”, but “HOW will I go?”

 The choices we make with the way we travel can make a huge difference to the world, and its people.
-After all, it’s the diversity, authenticity and originality of life which draws us to travel in the first place, so lets work to protect that.
+After all, it’s the diversity, authenticity and originality of life which draws us to travel in the first place, so let's work to protect that.

 At World Nomads we believe we have a responsibility to give back, but don’t wait until your adventure is over.
-Embrace the opportunities to take the third way through organisations such as Rainforest Expeditions.
+Embrace the opportunities to take the third way through organizations such as Rainforest Expeditions.
 Travel has the power to change lives.
 Use that power wisely.